-Carol Radziwill Talks About Rumors That She’s Joining The View
+Carol Radziwill Talks About Rumors That She’s Joining ‘The View’

 “Carole, You sit on your JFK connections, ABC, Writer Thrown and think you are the Queen.
 So sorry that

 @Bethenny is so much more relevant then you and your past careers,” read one tweet.
-Radziwill responded swiftly, saying:
+Radziwill responded swiftly, saying, “Sure, if that makes you feel better.
+(And it’s throne).”

 Despite this, Radziwill still has fans in her corner.
 A fan tweeted about the allegations Frankel levels against Radziwill in the upcoming reunion show, in which she said Radzwill doesn’t support other women after she addressed her issues with Frankel in one of her blogs.

-The fan tweeted: “I went and looked (not the norm for me bc the show is enough already): @CaroleRadziwill doesn’t “bash” or “mean girl” Bethenny in her blog posts.
+The fan tweeted, “I went and looked (not the norm for me bc the show is enough already): @CaroleRadziwill doesn’t “bash” or “mean girl” Bethenny in her blog posts.
 She stands up to her and her perspective on events.
 Kinda a different thing.”

 Radzwill responded to the fan, saying that she makes that point clear on the reunion show.
-Part one of the RHONY reunion show airs on Wednesday, August 22nd at 9 pm on Bravo.
+Part 1 of the RHONY reunion show airs on Wednesday, August 22, at 9 p.m. on Bravo.